Use the SoS tool to collect the logs for various software components in the system.

 Collects logs from VDI domains only.

-When the VIA VMis reachable from the SDDC Manager Controller VM, you can use this option to collect logs only from the VIA virtual machine.
+When the VIA VMis reachable from the SDDC Manager VM, you can use this option to collect logs only from the VIA virtual machine.

 Takes screen shots of all Cloud Foundation VMs.